yym68686/ChatGPT-Telegram-Bot/README.md

 - Why does the default model name reappear after I use CUSTOM_MODELS to delete it, and then check again with the /info command?

 If you deployed using `docker-compose.yml`, do not add quotes around the value of `CUSTOM_MODELS`.
 Incorrect usage: `CUSTOM_MODELS="gpt-4o,-gpt-3.5"`, otherwise it will cause environment variable parsing errors, resulting in the default model name reappearing.
 The incorrect way will be parsed as deleting the `gpt-3.5"` model, which will cause the default model name `gpt-3.5` not to be deleted.
 The correct way to write it is: `CUSTOM_MODELS=gpt-4o,-gpt-3.5`.

-- Why can't I use the search function even though I added the API?

-Only APIs that support tool use can utilize the search function.
-Currently, this project only supports the OpenAI and Claude series models' APIs for the search function.
-Although the Gemini series models' API supports tool use, the developers haven't had time to adapt it yet, but they will complete the adaptation for the Gemini API soon.

-If you used the APIs of Claude and OpenAI but are unable to use the search function, it might be because the search function is not enabled.
-You can check whether the search function is enabled by clicking on preferences through the `/info` command.
-If you still cannot search successfully, please contact the developer.

 ## References